 From these, we pick the year's most important scientific papers.
 Then we painstakingly edit them into plain English that's both easy to understand and absolutely fascinating to read.

 Much of the leading-edge research in memory and aging takes place at Johns Hopkins.

 The 2015 Johns Hopkins Memory White Paper is essential reading for any man or woman looking to maintain optimal cognitive mental health throughout his or her lifetime.

 In this year's Memory White Paper, you will discover:

-- How age-associated brain deterioration impairs sleep quality and may lead to impaired long-term meory.
+- How cognitive impairment impairs sleep quality and may lead to impaired long-term memory.

 - Simple, low-tech tests for measuring cognitive decline

-PLUS: you'll find ALL NEW "Ask the Doctor" columns throughout the White Paper with answers to many of your questions about Alzheimer's and caregiving, direct from Hopkins' specialists.
+PLUS: you'll find ALL NEW "Ask the Doctor" columns throughout the White Paper with answers to many of your questions about Alzheimer's direct from Hopkins' specialists.